SuaMusica/stac/website/docs/actions/form_validate.md

 # Form Validate Action

-The `MiraiFormValidateAction` class is used to validate a form in Mirai applications.
+The `StacFormValidateAction` class is used to validate a form in Stac applications.

 ## Properties